BinomialLLC/basis_universal/shader_deblocking/README.md

 Many variations and optimizations of this basic idea are possible. *Now shader engineers can directly impact memory consumption.* The better your deblocking shaders are tuned or your specific content, the bigger the ASTC block size you can ship.
 ASTC texture deblocking pixel shader engineering is now a memory optimization skill.

 A simpler, [faster 5 tap filter variant is here](https://pastebin.com/jsF6nUZg).
-In practice, this usually looks just as good on most textures/images.
+In practice, this usually looks just as good on most textures/images. ` textureQueryLod()` and `textureSize()` could also be used (with some API's) to simplify the shader further.

 ---